awsdocs/aws-elemental-mediatailor-user-guide/doc_source/channel-assembly-adding-programs.md

      If you choose **Search for a program by name**, enter name of an existing program in your channel\.

    If you'd like to add ad breaks to your program, continue to the next step\.
+Ad breaks are only configurable for programs that use VOD sources\.
+For live sources, ad breaks in DASH manifests and ad breaks in HLS manifests that use the `EXT-X-DATERANGE` tag are passed through automatically\.

 1. Select **Add ad break**\.
 Under **Ad breaks**, configure the settings for the ad break:<a name="channel-assembly-programs-ad-breaks"></a>
    + **Slate source location name**: Choose **Select an existing source location** and choose the source location where your slate is stored that you created earlier in this tutorial\.